A note on the symplectic structure on the space of G-monopoles: Introduction

 \subsection{Acknowledgments.}

 This paper has been written during the stay of the second author at the Max-Planck-Institut f\"ur Mathematik.
 He would like to express his sincere gratitude to the Institut for the hospitality and the excellent work conditions.
+It is clear from the above discussion that the present note owes its existense to the generous explanations of B.Feigin.
+We are deeply grateful to L.~Rybnikov who has found and corrected a mistake in the calculation of the symplectic form in the non simply laced case.